F1’s Long-Time Safety Car Driver Could Lose His Job To Autonomous Car

-Although it’s doubtful that racers will be replaced by autonomous cars, the technology might soon claim the job of one driver on the Formula One grid: safety car driver, Bernd Maylander.
+Although it’s doubtful that racers ever will be replaced by autonomous cars, the technology might soon claim the job of one driver on the Formula One grid: safety car driver, Bernd Maylander.

 The FIA has employed Maylander to pace the F1 field since 2000, but the head of the sport’s technical department, Marcin Budkowski, recently told Motorsport.com that the series is considering utilizing a self-driving safety car in the future.